pachyderm/pachyderm/doc/docs/master/enterprise/auth2/index.md

 As a *Root User* (or initial admin), you can now configure Pachyderm to work with the identity management provider (IdP) of your choice.

-//TODO Link to Configure an IdP with Pachyderm
+Next: //TODO Link to Configure an IdP with Pachyderm

 ## Deactivating User Access Management
-Deactivating the User Access Management on a Pachyderm cluster (as a `clusterAdmin`, run `pachctl auth deactivate`), returns the cluster to being a blank slate with regards to access control.
+The deactivation of the User Access Management on a Pachyderm cluster (as a `clusterAdmin`, run `pachctl auth deactivate`), returns the cluster to being a blank slate with regards to access control.

-This specifically implies that everyone that can connect to Pachyderm is back to being a `clusterAdmin` (can access and modify all data in all repos).
+This implies that all permissions granted to users on Pachyderm ressources are removed.
+Everyone that can connect to Pachyderm is back to being a `clusterAdmin` (can access and modify all data in all repos).